Invited for October 2023

 Robin Grenon & Gisele Guibord

-Formed in 1996, the Robin Grenon – Gisèle Guibord duet seduces different audiences with its astonishing versatility, presenting its creations and a very varied repertoire of South American, Celtic, Classical and popular music.
+Since 1996, Robin Grenon and Gisèle Guibord never cease to surprise their fans with their astonishing versatility, sensitivity and virtuosity, presenting their compositions and arrangements in a colorful repertoire of South American, Celtic, popular and world music.

-Co-founders of Harpissimo-Québec, they contribute greatly to discovering and loving traditional harps in Quebec.
+The duo also plays with soprano Natalie Choquette (Diva Latina with I Musici de Montréal, The Queen and the Pearl at the Quebec City Summer Festival, Come and Dance at the Orford Festival, Festival Classica (St. Lambert, 2021).
+Co-founders of Harpissimo-Québec, (the Montreal Chapter of the ISFHC), they contribute greatly to the promotion of Folk Harp playing in Quebec.
 They have also been awarded the 2010 Desjardins MRC-Roussillon Career Scholarship for their outstanding contribution to the vitality of regional culture.